sevenwhiteclouds/bingehive/docs/documentation.md

   * Git - Used for tracking changes in the codebase
   * Repl - Used for tracking and deploying a testing environment
 * **Other Tools**
-  * MySQLWorkBench - Used to build the database schema
+  * MySQLWorkbench - Used to build the database schema
   * IntelliJ - Used to collaborate with others in real time
   * SSH - Used for server administration
 * **External APIs**